 Microservers are an emerging form factor of servers designed to process lightweight, scale out workloads for hyper-scale data centers.
 Typical workloads suited for microservers include static web page serving, entry dedicated hosting, and basic content delivery, among others.
 Because of the microserver’s high-density and energy-efficient design, its infrastructure (including the fan and power supply) can be shared by tens or even hundreds of physical server nodes,1 eliminating the space and power consumption demands of duplicate infrastructure components.
 Even within the microserver category, there is no one-size-fits-all answer to system design or processor choice.
 Some microservers may have high-performing single-socket processors with robust memory and storage, while others may have a far higher number of miniature dense configurations with lower power and relatively lower compute capacity per node.

 To meet the full breadth of these requirements, Intel provides a range of processor options from the smaller to the larger end of the spectrum so companies can select what’s appropriate for their lightweight scale out workloads.
-The Intel Xeon processor E3 family offers a choice of node performance, performance per watt, and flexibility.
-The Intel Atom processor C2000 product family provides extreme low power and higher density compared to Intel Xeon processor E3 family-based microservers.
+The Intel® Xeon® processor D family offers new options for infrastructure optimization, by bringing the performance and advanced intelligence of Intel® Xeon® processors into dense, lower-power systems-on-a-chip.
+The Intel® Xeon® processor E3 family offers a choice of node performance, performance per watt, and flexibility.
+The Intel® Atom™ processor C2000 product family provides extreme low power and higher density compared to Intel Xeon processor E3 family-based microservers.

-Optimized performance per watt for microservers.1,2
+Optimized performance per watt for microservers.1 2

-Intel® Atom™ processor C2000 product family.
 Extreme low power for high-density microservers.

 Need microservers that are big on density and energy efficiency?
 The new Intel® Atom™ processor C2000 product family allows you to maximize rack space and reduce energy costs with microservers for certain lightweight scale-out workloads.7